tonytvo/blog-generator/content/blog/1-page-marketing-plan/index.md

 - **Time is Not Money**
   - As entrepreneurs, we only get paid for bringing value to the market— not for time.
   - Put simply entrepreneurs work in the results economy, whereas most other people work in the time and effort economy.
-  - The more times we create value by getting, retaining and satisfying a customer, the more we get paid.
+  - The more times we create value by getting, retaining, and satisfying a customer, the more we get paid.
 Unfortunately, many business owners get distracted “playing business.”
 Playing business is when you do peripheral activities that don’t really create much value.
 Some examples of “playing business” include things like constantly checking email and endless, nonsense meetings that have no real point or agenda.
   - Instead of playing business, you must do business.
 Winning in business requires you to have a relentless focus on the activities that deliver value.
 - **Your Transition from Business Owner to Marketer**
   - Remember, **no one knows how good your products or services are until after the sale.
 Before they buy, they only know how good your marketing is.
 Put simply, the best marketer wins every time.**